Grading Information and Systems

-CR: (Credit) Performance of the student in an undergraduate level course has been equivalent to grades A through C-; performance of the student in a graduate level course has been equivalent to grades A through B-.
+CR: (Credit) Performance of the student in an undergraduate-level course has been equivalent to grades A through C-; performance of the student in a graduate level course has been equivalent to grades A through B-.

 NC: (No Credit) Performance of the student has been less than that of CR level.

-IC: (Incomplete Charged) Indicates that a student who received an authorized incomplete (I) has not completed the required course work within the allowed time limit.
-The IC replaces the I and is counted as a failing grade for grade point average and progress point computation, this symbol is equivalent to an F.
+IC: (Incomplete Charged) Indicates that a student who received an authorized incomplete “I” has not completed the required coursework within the allowed time limit.
+The “IC” replaces the “I” and for the purposes of grade point average and progress point computation, this symbol is equivalent to an F.

 AU: (Audit) Indicates that the student was enrolled on a non-credit basis.
 Enrollment as an auditor is subject to the permission of the instructor and shall be permitted only after students otherwise eligible to enroll in the course on a credit basis have had an opportunity to do so.
-Auditors are subject to the same fee structure as credit students and regular class attendance is expected.
+Auditors are subject to the same fee structure as credit students, and regular class attendance is expected.
 Once enrolled as an auditor, a student may not change to credit status unless such a change is requested prior to the last day to add classes.
-A student who is enrolled for credit may not change to audit after the second week of instruction.
+A student who is enrolled for credit may not change to audit after the third week of instruction.

 RD: (Report Delayed) Indicates no grade was turned in by the professor.
 It is used where a delay in the reporting of a grade is due to circumstances beyond the control of the student.
 The symbol may be assigned by the registrar only and, if assigned, shall be replaced by a substantive grading symbol as soon as possible.
 Instructors are expected to assign a substantive grading symbol no later than two weeks after the grading deadline.
 The registrar will share reports of RD grades that have not been changed with department chairs and college leadership after two weeks after the grading deadline have passed.

 The basic grading system to be used at San Francisco State University is the A–F system (see definitions above).
 Some courses are offered with multiple grading options, including Credit/No Credit (CR/NC).
 The Credit/No Credit (CR/NC) system may be used under the following conditions: